Kuching Division: Demographics

-The population of Kuching Division (year 2010 census) was 705,546.
-This makes Kuching Division the most populated division in Sarawak.
-Most of the residents in Kuching Division live in Kuching District.
+The population of Kuching Division (based on 2023 recent census) was 697,589.
+This makes Kuching Division is the most populated division in Sarawak.
+Most of the residents in Kuching Division live in Kuching District and Padawan.

 Ethnics

 Kuching Division is a melting pot of Sarawak diverse multi-racial society.
-However, the ethnic composition of Kuching Division is somewhat different compared to the whole Sarawak.
-Malay and Chinese form majority groups in Kuching, while in the whole Sarawak, Iban and Chinese.
-Basically, it is traditionally a home to Chinese, Malay and Bidayuh people.
+Despite that, the ethnic composition of Kuching Division is totally different unlike the other parts of whole Sarawak.
+The majority ethnic groups in Kuching are predominantly consists of both Malay/Muslim and Chinese, while in the whole Sarawak, mostly dominated by the Dayaks (mainly Ibans), with significant Chinese minorities.
+Basically, it is traditionally a home to Malay, Chinese and Bidayuh people.
+Most Sarawakian Malay/Muslims are predominantly originated from Kuching Division.
+They are scattered almost all throughout Kuching Division, with exception of rural areas of Padawan sub-district.
+Kuching Division is one of the only division that has the highest number of local Malay/Muslims among all divisions in Sarawak.
 Most Chinese are of Hakka and Hokkien descent while some are Foochow and Teochew.
 They live mostly at urban and suburban areas.
-Kuching Division has the highest number of Malay people in Sarawak.
-Most Sarawakian Malays originated from Kuching Division.
-They are scattered all throughout Kuching Division, with exception of rural areas of Padawan sub-district.
 Kuching Division is also a home to the largest Bidayuh community.
-Like Sarawakian Malays, most Sarawakian Bidayuhs are from Kuching Division.
+Like Sarawakian Malay/Muslims, most Sarawakian Bidayuhs are from Kuching Division.
 They form a majority group in Bau district of Kuching.
 Other significant minority in Kuching Division are Iban and Melanau.
 Most of them originated outside Kuching.
 However, the earliest Iban settlement in Kuching can be found at Kampung Siol Kandis, Petra Jaya, Kuching.
 Most Melanau people who reside in Kuching have assimilated into Malay society due to professing Islam.
-Some of them have no longer speak in Bahasa Melanau due to the assimilation.
-Kuching people also mainly speak Bahasa Sarawak which is similar to the Malaysia's official language of Bahasa Malaysia.
+Some of them have no longer speak in Melanau language in results to the assimilation.
+Kuching people also mainly speak Sarawak Malay (Bahasa Melayu Sarawak) which is similar to the Malaysia's official language of Bahasa Malaysia.